<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 • To gain more meetings, improve your overall prospecting approach.

 The greatest challenge in sales is creating enough quality opportunities to reach your goals.
-Improving your results starts with identifying the obstacles to producing them.
+Improving your results starts with identifying the obstacles to producing them, which are often rooted in common sales problems.
 Use this post as a sort of diagnostic—it can help you discover the source of your prospecting problems and begin to do the work to improve your results.

 A salesperson is getting to the root of things